stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 owner  |  cpu=99999     |   3000       |   |  7-00:00:00   |  cpu=99999     |   5000
 owners  |    cpu=8192     |   3000       |  |   2-00:00:00   |   cpu=8192     |   5000

 For example, on the normal partition a user can use a maximum of 256 CPUs, submit a maximum of 1000 jobs for up to 2 days.
-A user's PI acount can run a maximum of 512 CPUs at once and submit up to 2000 jobs.
-More information on the values:
+A user's PI account can run a maximum of 512 CPUs at once and submit up to 2000 jobs.
+To see more information on the values:

 ```
 man sacctmgr